-Community Care Clinic Week 2020
+Community Care Clinic Week 2021

 Community Care Clinic Week is an annual, week-long celebration in mid-August to highlight the innovative community-based health care that is giving Kansans in need the chance to lead healthy, productive lives.
-Community care clinics provide comprehensive medical, dental and behavioral health care to approximately 1 in 9 Kansans.
-In some towns, community care clinics are the only Medicaid providers, and in some towns community care clinics are the largest employers.
+Community Care clinics provide comprehensive medical, dental and behavioral healthcare to approximately 1 in 9 Kansans.
+In some towns, community care clinics are the only Medicaid providers, and in some towns Community Care clinics are the largest employers.
 For all these reasons and more, we celebrate Community Care Clinic Week with a variety of activities statewide.

 Community Care Clinic Week in Kansas is celebrated in concurrence with National Health Center Week – the recognition of Community, Migrant, Homeless, and Public Housing Health Centers nationwide.
 Health centers began as a pilot project during President Lyndon Johnson’s War on Poverty.
 Their more than 50-year record of success not only includes preventing illness in underserved populations, but also moving beyond traditional medicine to provide innovative whole-person solutions to correlational health indicators, such as lack of nutrition, mental illness, homelessness and addiction.